cal-itp/staff-bios/caltrans/data-digital-services/katrina_kaiser.md

 ### Work/Education
 My background is in statistical analysis/research.
 Caltrans is my first public sector job, and my first paid experience with transportation data.
 Before this, I spent 4 years in academia doing health policy research at [USC](https://healthpolicy.usc.edu/) doing analysis for journal articles and whitepapers, and 3 years as an analyst in the private sector at an employment litigation consulting firm.
 I have an MS in GIS (using Esri products) and an MA in Economics.

-My native programming language is SAS, and my second language is R; I have exposure to Python through various workshops and grad school and am looking forward to learning more.
+My native programming language is SAS, and my second language is R; before this role I had exposure to Python through various workshops and grad school and am looking forward to learning more.

 ## Goals
 ### Learning goals